telerik/blazor-docs/_contentTemplates/common/get-started.md

         <TelerikButton>Say Hello</TelerikButton>

 1. Optionally, hook up a click handler that will show a message.
-The resulting view should look like this:
+The resulting view will look like this:

     **RAZOR**